sanjivni2004/sanjivni2004/README.md

 # Hi there, I'm Sanjivni 👋

-AI/ML & Full-Stack Software Engineer with a focus on **Multi-Agent Systems, LLM Security & Guardrails, MLOps, Computer Vision, and Microservices Architecture**.
+AI/ML & Full-Stack Software Engineer with a focus on **Multi-Agent Systems, LLM Security & Guardrails, MLOps and Microservices Architecture**.

 ---